CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-DNS-Based-Digital-Verifiable-Credential-Verification-and-Trust-Registry-Architecture.md

 ## Instances of Multiple Key Pairs

-Depending on the needs of the Issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
+Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
 In this case a mechanism to differentiate which verificationMethod the public key is related to will need to be added to the name of the TLSA RRset.

-A simple solution would be to create a standardized naming convention by expanding the RRset name using the fragment fragment of the target verificationMethod.
+A simple solution would be to create a standardized naming convention by expanding the RRset name using the fragment of the target verificationMethod's ID.

 **Ex: _did.key-1.example-issuer.ca IN TLSA 3 0 0 ‘someHexKey’**